nqtikx/Notion/README.md

   },
 });
 ```
-### 2) API register + tokens + LoginMode — pre-registration on partner side, sign-in in SDK
+### 2) API register + tokens + LoginMode — identification agent flow

-Use this scenario when the partner pre-registers a user on its side and in WhiteBird, but still wants WhiteBird to own sign-in, onboarding, and KYC UX via `LoginMode`.
+Use this scenario when the partner performs registration and login on its side, generates WhiteBird client tokens backend-to-backend, and opens SDK in an already authenticated context.

 **Backend flow**
-1. Partner registers user backend-to-backend in WhiteBird with lightweight payload (`email`, `phone`):
+1. Partner registers the user backend-to-backend in WhiteBird with a lightweight payload (`email`, `phone`):
    `POST /api/v2/auth/merchant/client/register`

 2. Partner receives `clientId` (`{ id, status }`).

-3. (Optional) Partner generates tokens backend-to-backend for its own orchestration:
+3. Partner generates tokens backend-to-backend for this client (**required**):
    `POST /api/v2/auth/merchant/client/token/generate`

 **User flow**
-1. Partner opens WhiteBird SDK in `LoginMode`.
+1. Partner opens WhiteBird SDK in `LoginMode` with `isAuthAgent: true` and generated tokens.
-2. User signs in or signs up inside SDK.
+2. User enters SDK in partner-authenticated context.
-3. User completes onboarding / KYC / compliance steps in SDK.
+3. SDK applies onboarding / KYC / compliance routing.
-4. SDK routes user according to status and compliance rules.
-5. After required checks are completed, exchange becomes available in SDK.
+4. After all required checks are completed, exchange becomes available in SDK.

 **Example**
 ```js